 Jonathan Woocher - Executive Vice-President of the Jewish Education Service of North America (JESNA).
-Formerly Associate Professor in the
+Formerly Associate Professor in the jewish boon iimal 10/18/90 9:30 #m =-

-Benjamin S. Hornstein Program in Jewish Communal Service and Director of Continuing Education for Jewish Leadership at Brandeis University.
+Benjamin S, Hornstein Program in Jewish Communal Service and Director of Continuing Education for Jewish Leadership at Brandeis University.

-Henry L. Zucker - Director of the Commission on Jewish Education in North America and Consultant to the Mandel Associated Foundations.
+Henry L. Zucker - Director Decommission on Jewish Education in North America and Consultant to the Mandel Associated Foundations.
 Served as Executive Director and Executive Vice-President of the Jewish Community Federation of Cleveland from 1948 to 1975.